 Multiclouds are becoming more common across enterprises that need to improve security and performance through an expanded portfolio of environments.
 You might have multiple clouds because there's not a single cloud that provides everything you need, to maintain high availability to users thousands of miles away, adhere to data sovereignty laws, handle shadow IT, or protect your environments from outages.

 Because no matter what type of cloud you deploy—public, private, or hybrid—it should be open.
 Many cloud infrastructures are based on Linux® and other open source software, but it's hard to abstract the varied benefits of different cloud providers when proprietary code inhibits them from interacting with one another.

 Effective cloud solutions should connect multicloud environments.
 Better solutions should also manage those environments.
 But the best solutions automate the entire system.
-And cloud automation is something we've prioritized, using the world's most popular open source IT automation technology, along with hands-on training from expert instructors.
+And cloud automation is something we've prioritized, using the world's most popular open source IT automation technology, along with comprehensive consulting and hands-on training from expert instructors.